Kavos Travel Guide

 A sprawling town on the southern tip of Corfu, Kavos is the most action-packed of the island's holiday resorts and is very popular with the British under-25 crowd, intent on having a good time.
 The long, narrow beach is far from the best in Corfu but offers lovely views over to the Greek mainland, lots of watersports and is fine for sleeping off the night before.
 Those looking for a less hectic holiday, but still within reach of the nightlife in Kavos, should stay in the neighbouring resort of Aghios Petros, one mile (2km) to the north.

-There are a wide choice of cafes, restaurants and fast food joints, but most offer a similar menu catering to holidaymakers and the unadventurous British palate.
+There are a wide choice of cafes, restaurants and fast food joints, but most offer similar menus catering to holidaymakers.
 There is a variety of fresh seafood, and plenty of takeaway souvlaki and gyros joints.

 The sea around Kavos is warm and shallow and ideal for swimming and watersports, which holidaymakers can arrange from the beach.
 Popular excursions include a visit to the nearby aqua park and boat trips around the scenic coast.
 Those with a taste for culture should make the trip to the island's historic capital, Corfu Town, which is packed with interesting archaeological sites.
 Also, the interior of Corfu is worth exploring for those looking for some tranquillity; it remains very unspoilt and uncrowded even during the peak season.